BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/4_3_Creating_a_Raw_Transaction_with_Named_Arguments.md

 ```
 Voila!
 You've sent out another raw transaction, but this time using named arguments for clarity and to reduce errors.

-> **WARNING:** This doesn't actually seem to work at the moment.
-The `createrawtransaction` command gives the error "Unknown named parameter inputs", though it's definitely listed as the appropriate argument name in the help page.

-With this lesson out of the way, we're now going to put named arguments back on the shelf.
-If you want to use it your own, you should; just consult the `help` info for each command to see what the arguments are called.
-However, this tutorial will now return to the shorter (but not necessarily more intuitive) use of ordered arguments.
+> **WARNING:** At the time of this writing, there was a bug in the `createrawtransactions` named arguments.
+The help files said to use `inputs`, but the code used `transactions`.
+We believe that `transactions` will stay in usage and the help files will be updated accordingly.

 ## Summary: Creating a Raw Transaction with Named Arguments